Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 The many configurations of balers make it possible to fit one to the needs of any business.

-A critical differentiating factor for cardboard balers is the amount of tonnage they produce each day, which can vary from a very few tons for small offices to hundreds of tons for industrial and manufacturing facilities.
+A critical differentiating factor for cardboard balers is the amount of tonnage they produce each day, which can vary from a few tons for small offices to hundreds of tons for industrial and manufacturing facilities.

 The design and configuration of cardboard balers have been developed to condense and compact cardboard into viable shapes for appropriate reuse of the raw material.